BehshadR/Brain-Tumor-Detection-Transfer-Learning-and-Fine-Tuning/README.md

 * Each example is a 256 x 256 x 3 RGB image.
 * The InceptionV3 architecture is used as base CNN model for transfer learning.
 * Prefetching and multithreaded loading & preprocessing are implemented to improve speed.
+* A dropout layer and data augmentation are implemented for strong regularization.
 * Accuracy of 92% is achieved on validation and test datasets.

 * Source: https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection